OpenPPL/ppq/ppq/quantization/quantizer/README.md

 # Customize Your Quantization Platform

-PPQ has supported many backends, you can check [quant.py](../ppq/core/quant.py) for details about all supported platforms, this tutorial illustrates you how to add your own quantization backend support in PPQ.
+PPQ has supported many backends, you can check [quant.py](../ppq/core/quant.py) for details about all supported platforms, this tutorial illustrates how to add your quantization backend support in PPQ.
 For simplicity, the *TargetPlatform.ACADEMIC_INT8* platform will be given as an example here.

 Executable Example are provided here: [MyQuantizer.py](https://github.com/openppl-public/ppq/blob/master/ppq/quantization/quantizer/MyQuantizer.py).

 ## Create Your Platform

-First thing first, you need to name and create your platform in [TargetPlatform](../ppq/core/quant.py), there are all PPQ suppported platforms.
+First, you need to name and create your platform in [TargetPlatform](../ppq/core/quant.py), there are all PPQ supported platforms.
 Don't forget to add your created platform in the *is_quantized_platform* collection
 ```python
 @ classmethod
 def is_quantized_platform(cls, platform) -> bool: